 John Sheehy is an Actor/Singer from Cork, Ireland.
 John’s original profession was as a structural engineer before completing a Masters in Business Studies only to realise that performing was his true calling.
 He studied acting and musical theatre in The Gaiety School of Acting and The Cork School of Music before moving to Swindon in 2015 to train in dance at Liberatus School of Performing Arts.
 As semi-finalist in The Voice of Ireland he has performed live to audiences of over one million viewers and in 2016 John had a number 1 single on iTunes in Ireland.
 Currently living in London he is a soloist for international touring acapella groups The Magnets and The Choir of Man.
 With a Vocal range of 4 octaves covering (G2 to G6) and belt to E5, John is a Baritone, Tenor and Countertenor with a very strong falsetto.
 He is also an avid Liverpool F.C fan and his other interests include Yoga and video production.

 Kristin has always lived and breathed music, but it wasn't until 2009 that she discovered musical theatre.
 After accompanying her first show she thought, "Hey, this looks like fun!" and auditioned for the next show that came around.
 The rest, as they say, is history.
 She has accompanied and music directed, but she only truly feels alive on the stage.
 Favourite roles include Smitty in How To Succeed in Business Without Really Trying (Marie Clark Musical Theatre 2013), Inga in Young Frankenstein (Marie Clark Musical Theatre 2014), Clara in The Light In The Piazza (Davine Interventionz 2016), and Cathy in The Last Five Years (Segue Productions 2017).
+She is currently in the ensemble of Spamalot (MCMT) and will be playing Elizabeth in If/Then in September (Segue Productions).
 Kristin is also a founding member of the new Adelaide based theatre company Segue Productions.
 When she's not at rehearsals or the theatre, she teaches singing and piano and raises an active and already very musical toddler (at least, in the opinion of her very unbiased mother).

 Mitchell first began performing at age 7 in choirs and school productions, before working extensively with youth theatre companies Pelican Productions and Swell Productions.
 Mitchell performed professionally as a child with Windmill Theatre Company.
-Mitchell has recently performed leading roles in Spring Awakening (Hills Musical Company), Violet (Davine Interventionz) and Thoroughly Modern Millie (G&S Society).
-Other performance credits include She Loves Me (Therry), The Goodbye Girl (Therry), FAME (Marie Clark), Catch Me If You Can (Marie Clark), 35mm: A Musical Exhibition (Emma Knights Productions), and Fiddler on the Roof (Therry).
+Mitchell has recently performed leading roles in Spring Awakening (Hills Musical Company), Violet (Davine Interventionz) and Thoroughly Modern Millie (G&S Society), and has been featured in She Loves Me (Therry), FAME (Marie Clark), and Oklahoma!
+(Emma Knights Productions).
+He has also appeared in song cycles 35mm: A Musical Exhibition (Emma Knights Productions) and Edges (Irregular Productions).

 Outside of performing, Mitchell is currently in his final year of a Bachelor of Podiatry (Honours) at UniSA and works as a performing arts teacher with Theatre Bugs and Adelaide Theatre Academy.
 In 2017 Mitchell made his production team debut as Musical Director for TB Arts' production of Singin' in the Rain JR.